move-coop/parsons/docs/use_cases/contribute_use_cases.rst

 Configuration Variables
 ^^^^^^^^^^^^^^^^^^^^^^^

 Please separate out all configuration variables, including information like passwords and API keys, and move them to the top of the file.
-We recomment that sensitive information be stored in environmental variables and loaded into the script (see an example here (ADD_LINK)).
+We recommend that sensitive information be stored in environmental variables and loaded into the script (as shown `in this example <https://github.com/move-coop/parsons/blob/master/useful_resources/sample_code/zoom_to_van.py>`_).
 Regardless, make sure to remove any sensitive information like passwords before submitting!

 We ask you to separate out configuration variables to minimize the likelihood of other users needing to edit your code.
 That makes your script easier to reuse.